Tilbage til Blog

 What should directors of engineering consider for a faster hiring process?

-Some of the suggestions below are probably already known to most experienced directors of engineering.
+Some of the suggestions below are probably already known to most experienced engineering directors.
 But implementing them still takes a bit of effort.
-The natural response is to shrug off these seemingly simple tips, believing that something that hasn’t been used yet could do the trick to achieve faster-hiring processes.
+The natural response is to shrug off these seemingly simple tips, believing that something that hasn’t been used yet could do the trick to speed up hiring.

 That’s not always the case, so let’s elaborate a bit.